microsoft/playwright/docs/out/api/class-frame.md

 ## frame.addStyleTag(params)
 - `params` <[Object]>
   - `url` <[string]> URL of the `<link>` tag.
 Optional.
-  - `path` <[string]> Path to the CSS file to be injected into frame.
+  - `path` <[path]> Path to the CSS file to be injected into frame.
 If `path` is a relative path, then it is resolved relative to the current working directory.
 Optional.
   - `content` <[string]> Raw CSS content to be injected into frame.
 Optional.
 - returns: <[Promise]<[ElementHandle]>>